marcelpetrick/DevNotes/BeenThereSeenThat/20220621_TinyML_NeuromorphicAnalaogSignalProcesseor_AleksanderTimofeev_polyn_ai/README.md

-# 20220621 TinyML_NeuromorphicAnalaogSignalProcesseor - AleksanderTimofeev from polyn.ai
+# 20220621 TinyML_NeuromorphicAnalogSignalProcessor - AleksanderTimofeev from polyn.ai

 * (todo) tinyML on linkedin
 * also on Meetup